All the Sun Princess Dining Options – So Many Choices, So Little Time

 Americana Diner – deck 9

-At the back end of the Eatery I found the Americana Diner.
-This fun and funky space was designed to feel like a typical retro 50’s diner which offered typical diner comfort food.
-Though it did not open till later in the day, there were breakfast items available on the menu all day which was a nice option for late risers like myself.
+At the back end of the Eatery, I found the Americana Diner.
+This fun and funky space was designed to feel like a typical retro 50’s diner, which offered typical diner comfort food.
+Although it didn’t open until later in the day, breakfast items were available on the menu all day, which was a nice option for late risers like myself.

 Entrance to Americana Diner on the Sun Princess